dumbmatter/dumbmatter.com/src/posts/did-adrian-peterson-actually-rush-for-more-yards-than-eric-dickerson-but-have-it-go-unnoticed-due-to-measurement-error.md

 title: Did Adrian Peterson actually rush for more yards than Eric Dickerson but have it go unnoticed due to measurement error?
 ---

-<p>Despite miraculously recovering from ACL surgery and successfully leading his team for the playoffs, Adrian Peterson tragically missed the all time rushing record by 9 yards.</p>
+<p>Despite miraculously recovering from ACL surgery and successfully leading his team to the playoffs, Adrian Peterson tragically missed the all time rushing record by 9 yards.</p>

 <p><em>...or did he?</em></p>